 Estonia is a relatively safe country for people to visit and travel all year round.
 As tourism increases each year, we answer the question: is there anything to worry about in Estonia?
 Here are a few travel safety tips.

-Violent crime towards travelers rarely occurs in Estonia, however petty crime does exist so take general precautions as you would anywhere you travel such as:
+Violent crime towards travelers rarely occurs in Estonia, however petty crime does exist, so use your common sense and take general precautions (like you would anywhere you go) such as:

 There are strict rules in Estonia against drunk driving.
 Anyone with a blood alcohol level above zero will face significant penalties, including imprisonment and fines.

 Even those driving their cars via ferry can be subjected to breath checks.
 So despite the enticing alcohol prices, make sure you are zero before you get behind the wheel.

 It is illegal to use, possess or traffick drugs in Estonia.
 Penalties are harsh, even a small amount on you can land you in jail for ~10 years.
 Your safest option is to not do drugs or get involved with illegal activity while traveling.

 As you would anywhere in the world, avoid taking photos of government, military and infrastructure buildings such as airports.
 It's always nice to ask someone if they mind having their photo taken beforehand to avoid offense.